feagi/feagi/README.md

 - FEAGI Agent Python SDK for rapidly making agents for FEAGI

 > **Note:** Both packages use identical imports (`from feagi import ...`)

 ---

-## What is FEAGI?

-**FEAGI (Framework for Evolutionary Artificial General Intelligence)** is a biologically inspired, modular neural execution engine designed for **embodied AI and robotics**.
-FEAGI enables spiking-neural-circuit-driven perception, cognition, and control across simulated and physical embodiments, with a strong emphasis on **real-time interaction, modularity, and cross-platform deployment**.

-FEAGI serves as the core neural runtime behind **Neurorobotics Studio**, powering a growing ecosystem of reusable neural components ("brains"), tools, and integrations for robotics and physical AI.

-### The FEAGI Python SDK

-The FEAGI Python SDK provides the tools you need to:

-- **Connect robots and devices** to FEAGI's neural network
-- **Build learning agents** for robots, simulators, and games
-- **Visualize neural activity** in real-time with Brain Visualizer
-- **Control and manage FEAGI** from Python code
-- **Interface with diverse embodiments** through standardized communication protocols

----